openjustice-in/ecourts/README.md

 >You may copy, distribute and modify the software as long as you track changes/dates in source files.
 Any modifications to this code must also be made available under the GPL along with build & install instructions.

+## Documentation

+The documentation for this project is available at [https://captnemo.in/ecourts](https://captnemo.in/ecourts).